 Most people know that driving with a .08 BAC is per se evidence of intoxication.
 But driving with a .05 BAC is usually evidence of driving while impaired.
 That could lead to arrest.

 So it’s always smart to stay well below that level.
-Remember that breathalyzers are not very accurate.
-So a court could convict you even if your true BAC falls is legal.
+Remember that breath testers are not very accurate.
+So a court could convict you even if your true BAC is legal.

 If you experience a failed field sobriety test, it’s best to consult a lawyer.
 It should be one who specializes in DWI and DUI cases.

-Rugelj, D., et al. The influence of very low illumination on the postural sway of young and elderly adults.
-PLoS One.
-2014 Aug 1;9(8).
+- Rugelj, D., et al. The influence of very low illumination on the postural sway of young and elderly adults.
+PLoS One, 1;9(8).

-Tidstrand, J., and Horneij, E. Inter-rater reliability of three standardized functional tests in patients with low back pain.
-BMC Musculoskelet Disord, 2009,10:58.
+- Tidstrand, J., and Horneij, E. Inter-rater reliability of three standardized functional tests in patients with low back pain.
+BMC Muscult Disord, 10:58.